mongodb/specifications/source/retryable-writes/retryable-writes.rst

        * - SocketException
          - 9001

-   - a server write concern error response with any of the previously listed codes
+   - a server response with a write concern error response containing any of the previously listed codes

    The criteria for retryable errors is similar to the discussion in the SDAM spec's section on `Error Handling`_, but includes additional error codes.
 See